-Fig.27 Tower bottom shear force Fx spectrum, γ1=30 deg, γ2=90 deg, sea state C
+Fig.28 Tower bottom shear force Fx spectrum, γ1=30 deg, γ2=90 deg, sea state C

-In Figs.24-27 the spectrums of the dominating tower bottom bending moment and shear force have been plotted.
+In Figs.25-28 the spectrums of the dominating tower bottom bending moment and shear force have been plotted.
 They are smoothed with the Parzen window[25].
 It is clear from the analysis of hydrodynamic load that the influence of fault types depends on the wave direction.
-When wave misalignment γ2=0 deg, the occurrence of fault reduce the resonant response near the first tower elastic mode (Figs.24-25).
-However, when wave misalignment increases, the occurrence of fault enhances the resonant response (Figs.26-27).
-The structural resonant responses may be especially due to the hydrodynamic excitation at lower part of the spar column.
+When wave misalignment γ2=0 deg, the occurrence of fault reduce the resonant response near the first tower elastic mode (Figs.25-26).
+However, when wave misalignment increases, the occurrence of fault may enhance the resonant response (Figs.27-28).
+The structural resonant responses are due to the hydrodynamic excitation at lower part of the spar column (Figs.11-12).